Blue Jays vs. Phillies MLB Betting Odds, Trends & Prediction

 Citizens Bank Park, Philadelphia, PA

-As of this writing, our MLB Public Betting Page shows that 61% of bets are on the Blue Jays’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 81% of bets are on the Phillies’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Blue Jays vs. Phillies MLB Betting Trends